How we regulate

 The Principles say that

-- uphold the rule of law and the proper administration of justice,
+- in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice

-- act with integrity,
+- with independence

-The Code of Conduct
+Codes of Conduct

 Other rules and regulations